uditiarora/audio-visualization-2/README.md

 An audio visualization react app which when played visualizes audio on the basis of amplitude.
 This is version-2 of [audio-visualization](https://github.com/uditiarora/audio-visualization).

+#### Note : The server runs in node and gh-pages render only the static content.
+The website is only to get a feel of the UI and will only work if hosted locally.

 ## Run the app
 1. Clone the repo
     ```sh